rehierl/node-tree-outliner/3-0-0-design-1.md

 Example: If a section would only contain the above three nodes, then associating these while they are being entered would result in sequence `s5` and associating them while they are being exited would result in sequence `s6`.

-Obviously, the order of nodes in sequence `s6`, does not correspond with the section's actual order of nodes.
-That is, this order is in conflict with the node order of the tree.
+Obviously, the order of nodes in sequence `s6`, does not correspond with the node order of the tree.
+Because of that, and if those three nodes would be the only nodes of a section, then sequence `s6` can not be used to accurately represent the contents of that section.

 Consequently, executing any operation while a node is being exited is in principle problematic.
-Exit events must therefore only be used to execute operations which only affect nodes that are subsequent, but not descendant to the node being exited.
+Exit events must be used to execute operations which only affect nodes that are subsequent, but not descendant to the node being exited.
 That is, operations executed while exiting `ni` may only affect the nodes in `s4`, but must not have any effect on nodes in `s3`.

 <!-- ======================================================================= -->
 ## the context of a node